CloudLabs-Samples/EduLabs/Cyber-Security/Ethical-hacking/Readme.md

    ![](images/nmap.png)

   **Nmap**, also known as Network mapper is Linux command-line tool for network exploration and security auditing.
 This tool is generally used by hackers and cybersecurity enthusiasts and even by network and system administrators.
+It is used for the following purposes:
+- Real time information of a network
+- Detailed information of all the IPs activated on your network
+- Number of ports open in a network
+- Provide the list of live hosts
+- Port, OS and Host scanning

 2. The **Metasploit framework** is a very powerful tool which can be used by cybercriminals as well as ethical hackers to probe systematic vulnerabilities on networks and servers.
 Because it's an open-source framework, it can be easily customized and used with most operating systems

   - Click on **Applications** from the top-left corner and select **Metasploit framework**.
 This will open up a terminal if prompted provide the kali linux password **kali**